Skip to content

 run = "/usr/local/bin/metrics-agent"

-That’s a complete service — one instance, restarted forever with bounded exponential backoff.
+That’s a fully working service: one instance, restarted forever, with bounded exponential backoff.

 KeyDefaultWhat it does